Blog

 Check your chlorine regularly

-Contamination of your pool water is easily preventable through regular checking of your chlorine levels, and taking proper measures when levels are too low or too high.
+Contamination of your pool water is easily preventable through regular checking of your chlorine levels, and taking proper measures.

 Check the functionality of your pumps and drains often

-If not properly maintained, hair, small objects, or even limbs can be caught and trapped under water.
+If your pumps and drains aren’t properly maintained, hair, small objects, or even limbs can be caught and trapped under water.

 Check your electrical systems often